amirghaffari/benchmark_riak/README.md

-Benchmarking the Scalability and Elasticity of Riak NoSQL Database
+Benchmarking the Scalability and Elasticity of Riak
 -----------

 Introduction